natesales/pathvector/docs/docs/portal.md

 ### Routers

 Once you have the portal running, just add the `portal-host`, `portal-key`, and optionally `hostname` fields to your Pathvector config on each router that you want to use.
 Pathvector will then push BGP session status to the portal server on each run.

+## Usage

+The portal server exposes the web interface and API on :8080 by default.

+## CLI

+The `peeringctl` utility provides a quick way to query and manage sessions from the command line. `peeringctl` is available from [GitHub Releases](https://github.com/natesales/pathvector-portal/releases) and the [Pathvector apt repository](https://pathvector.io/docs/installation#package-repository).

+#### Usage

+Get all sessions:

+`peeringctl sessions`

+Get all sessions for an ASN, router, or both, optionally filtering by sessions that aren't established:

+`peeringctl sessions [--down] 34553`

+`peeringctl sessions [--down] edge1.pdx1`

+`peeringctl sessions [--down] --asn 34553 --router edge1.pdx1`

+Remove all sessions for a router:

+`peeringctl clear edge1.pdx1`